d3fc/d3fc/site/src/components/data/quandl.md

 The frequency of points can be controlled using the `collapse` property.
 Valid values for this are shown on the Quandl docs.

 In order to shape the returned data, you can provide a function to `columnNameMap` which maps the column name to the required property name.
-If this returns `null` for a column it will be skipped.
-By default the feed will lower case the first letter (i.e. map Close to close), this can be disabled by setting `columnNameMap` to `null`.
+If this returns `null` for a column, then it will be skipped.
+By default, the feed will lower case the first letter (i.e. map Close to close).
+This can be disabled by setting `columnNameMap` to `null`.

 ```js
 {{{example-code}}}